RadicalOfficial/Super-Mario-Maker-2/README.md

 > [!NOTE]
 > The Reporter will return false for everything when an Invalid Level ID is set.

+## When Level ... hat
+This hat block works similarly to the booleans but in a hat block.
+Note that this block is only supported in unsandboxed extensions

 # User Data Blocks
 The blocks act similar to the Level Data Blocks but they have more usage.
 Similar to the Level Data Blocks, to get the data, click on the block below:<br>